Aki Seiuli

-Aki Seiuli (born 22 December 1992) is a New Zealand born rugby union player of Samoan heritage who currently plays as a prop for Dragons and the Samoan national side.
-He previously played for Glasgow Warriors; and the New Zealand sides - in domestic Mitre 10 Cup - and the - in the international Super Rugby competition.
+Aki Seiuli (born 22 December 1992) is a New Zealand born rugby union player of Samoan heritage who currently plays as a prop for Utah Warriors and the Samoan national side.
+He previously played for Dragons; Glasgow Warriors; and the New Zealand sides - in domestic Mitre 10 Cup - and the - in the international Super Rugby competition.

 Rugby Union career

 Amateur career

 Born in Christchurch on New Zealand's South Island, Seiuli moved to the town of Timaru, which lies roughly halfway between Christchurch and Dunedin, in 2002 and attended Timaru Boys' High School there.
 He captained the school's first XV rugby side in his final year before going on to play once for South Canterbury in the Heartland Championship while he was still a college student.
 He later moved to Otago and turned out for the Taieri Eels with whom he won the Dunedin Premier Club Championship in 2012.